Overview

 Step 4: Try BAI If You Don't Have a Reliable Scale

-BAI (Body Adiposity Index) is unusual among body composition metrics because it doesn't require a weight measurement at all — just hip circumference and height.
-This makes it a useful option when you don't have access to a scale, or want a body fat estimate that doesn't depend on your most recent weigh-in.
+BAI (Body Adiposity Index) stands out among body composition metrics because it skips weight entirely, needing just hip circumference and height.
+That makes it a useful option when a scale isn't handy, or when you want a body fat estimate that doesn't hinge on your most recent weigh-in.

 Use the BAI Calculator with your hip circumference and height.